General Assignment Correspondent

-Alison Kosik is a business correspondent for CNN based in the New York bureau.
+Alison Kosik is a Business Correspondent for CNN.
+She is based in CNN's bureau in New York.

 Kosik earned a Fellow from the Scripps Howard New Media Fellowship from Columbia University in 2001.
 She also received a 1999 Florida AP Award for Best Spot News and was a 1993 Fellow from the International Radio and Television Society.